 Western Living Magazine

-This Designer of the Year Finalist Just Launched a Gorgeous New Furniture Line
+This Calgary Designer Just Launched a Great New Podcast for Creatives

-Submissions Now Open!
-Enter Western Living’s 2023 Designers of the Year Awards
+Enter Western Living’s 2025 Designers of the Year Awards—DEADLINE EXTENDED

-Simple and splashy, green polenta is the perfect side dish for a Easter dinner, or otherwise.
+Simple and splashy, green polenta is the perfect side dish—for a Easter dinner, or otherwise.

 Here, humble and homely polenta is transformed into a vibrant green showstopper side you might just find yourself making over and over again.
 Because this recipe has only a handful of ingredients, sourcing and cooking with the best you can find makes all the difference to the final dish.